China–Israel relations: Security concerns

 Chinese involvement in the Israeli technology sector has also generated security concerns.
-The former head of Mossad, Efraim Halevy, is one of the major critics in Israel who believes that the country should examine the geopolitical considerations with China and has consistently warned the Israeli government against involving the Chinese in the Red-Med project, arguing that it could lead to a crisis in strategic relations with the United States.
+The former head of Mossad, Efraim Halevy, is one of the major critics in Israel who believes that the country should examine the geopolitical considerations with China and has consistently warned the Israeli government against involving the Chinese in a proposed high-speed railway to Eilat, arguing that it could lead to a crisis in strategic relations with the United States.
 Other critics argue that growing Chinese involvement will endanger Israeli security and lead to theft of Israeli technology to be utilized in Chinese espionage further arguing that Israel should balance its burgeoning relations with China with maintaining a balance of relations with the United States at the same time.

+Taiwan

+Since 1992, Israel has followed the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.

+Uyghurs

+In August 2022, Liu Jianchao warned the Israeli ambassador to China, Irit Ben-Abba, against taking the U.S. position on the persecution of Uyghurs in China.

+Iran

-In 2010, the United Nations Security Council passed Resolution 1929, imposing a fourth round of sanctions against Iran for its nuclear enrichment program.
+In 2010, the United Nations Security Council passed Resolution 1929, imposing a fourth round of international sanctions against Iran for its nuclear enrichment program.
 China ultimately supported this resolution, although initially, due to the strong bilateral relations and nuclear cooperation between the China and Iran, China opposed the sanctions.
 According to The New York Times, Israel lobbied for the sanctions by explaining to China the impact of any pre-emptive strike on Iran would have on the world oil supply, and hence on the Chinese economy.

+In June 2025, China's ambassador to the UN, Fu Cong, condemned Israeli strikes on Iran while Wang Yi referred to Israel's strikes as "unacceptable".
+On 2 July 2025, Israel urged China to pressure Iran to restrain its nuclear ambitions.